Staff login

 Statement:

-This document focuses upon Melbourne School of Theology as a corporate entity, but considers individual responsibility within this framework.
-The information detailed is derived from the Australian Copyright Council (http://www.copyright.org.au/) and the Copyright Agency Limited (http://www.copyright.com.au/).
+*This document focuses upon MST and ECA as corporate entities but considers individual responsibility within this framework.
+The information detailed is derived from the Australian Copyright Council (http://www.copyright.org.au/) and Copyright Agency Limited (http://www.copyright.com.au/).

 Student Photocopying

-The responsibility for the amount of a work photocopied by a student ultimately rests with the individual student.
-However, Melbourne School of Theology has a duty of care to warn students that there are restrictions on the amount and type of material that can be copied.
-The copyright act gives protection from corporate responsibility for student breaches of copyright provided the 'copyright notice' as shown in these guidelines is prominently displayed around each photocopier.
-It is therefore, the policy of the College to prominently display this notice over all photocopiers.
-This notice is available in information sheet G40 from the Australian Copyright Council (http://www.copyright.org.au/).
+MST and ECA have a duty of care to warn students that there are restrictions on the amount and type of material that can be copied.
+The Copyright Act gives protection from corporate responsibility for student breaches of copyright provided the prescribed 'copyright notice' is prominently displayed around each photocopier.
+It is, therefore, the policy of MST and ECA to prominently display the required notice over all photocopiers.
+This notice is available in the ‘Notices on Photocopiers and Other Copying Machines’ information fact sheet G040 from the Australian Copyright Council (http://www.copyright.org.au/).

 Photocopying Limitation Guidelines